-Energy & Bio-Based Therapies Major Salary
+How Much Do Energy & Bio-Based Therapies Majors Make?

-To put that into context, the typical high school graduate makes between $29,000 and $57,000 a year.
-The average person with a bachelor’s degree (any field) makes between $44,000 and $99,000.
-Advanced degree holders make the most with salaries between $55,000 and $120,000.
+To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
+The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
+Advanced degree holders make the most with salaries between $55,600 and $125,400.

-Some careers associated with biologically based therapies may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some degrees associated with biologically based therapies may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Some College Courses||10.3%|